-- (d) Leaders of opposition groups to whom (c) does not apply, when proposing an amendment to the budget motion six minutes; - (e) Individual Cabinet Members when responding to any specific issues raised in relation to their Portfolio budgets 6 minutes; and - (f) Any other Member three minutes. - (iv) All timings of speeches are at the discretion of the Chairman.
+- (d) Leaders of opposition groups or their nominated representative, to whom (c) does not apply, when proposing an amendment to the budget motion six minutes; - (e) Individual Cabinet Members or, in the absence of a Cabinet Member, their nominated Deputy Cabinet Member when responding to any specific issues raised in relation to their Portfolio budgets 6 minutes; and - (f) Any other Member three minutes. - (iv) All timings of speeches are at the discretion of the Chairman.